-4.1 In response to the Social Services and Wellbeing (Wales) Act 2014 (SSWB) and the repeal of the Carers Strategies (Wales) Measure 2010, one of the workstreams included in the Cwm Taf SSWB Regional Implementation Plan requires the development of a new Cwm Taf wide Carers Strategy.
+- 4.1 In response to the Social Services and Wellbeing (Wales) Act 2014 (SSWB) and the repeal of the Carers Strategies (Wales) Measure 2010, one of the workstreams included in the Cwm Taf SSWB Regional Implementation Plan was the development of a new Cwm Taf wide Carers Strategy. - 4.2 The SSWB Act provides the legal framework for improving the well-being of people who need care and support, and Carers who need support.

-- 4.2 The UHB, Merthyr Tydfil County Borough Council and Rhondda Cynon Taf County Borough Council are committed to working together to improve the ways we provide support to Carers of all ages. - 4.3 The SSWB Act comes into force in April 2016 and will transform the way social services are delivered, promoting people's independence to give them stronger voice and control.
-The SSWB Act provides the legal framework for improving the well-being of people who need care and support, and Carers who need support.
 It simplifies and consolidates the law relating to Carers and, for the first time, gives them equivalent rights to those that they care for.
-The Act applies to Carers of all ages. - 4.4 The new Cwm Taf Carers Strategy will replace the separate Carers Strategies that had been produced by the two Local Authorities and the Cwm Taf Information and Consultation Strategy.
-Colleagues from the Third Sector and Carers themselves have been part of the multi agency steering group responsible for the development of the Strategy.
+The SSWB Act applies to Carers of all ages and removes the previous need for a Carer to be